 How to care for a bonsai tree

 Taking the correct steps to care for your bonsai tree is essential if you want to keep it alive for as long as possible.
 Pruning is a necessity with bonsai trees, so be sure to remove any dead leaves or branches that may occur.
-To keep the distinctive aesthetics of the bonsai tree it’s important to prune, however, be careful not to over trim as this can have a negative impact on the tree.
+To keep the distinctive aesthetics of the bonsai tree it’s important to prune, however, be careful not to over-trim as this can have a negative impact on the tree.
 If you’re growing your bonsai from a seedling, you’ll want to ‘train’ it to ensure that it grows with its distinctive bend.
 For this, you can wrap some wire around the trunk to hold it in your desired position.
-Bonsai, however, don’t have to be in the distinctive slanted style; they can be trained into a multitude of different positions, so why not have an explore and see what style will suit your home?
+Bonsai, however, don’t have to be in the distinctive slanted style; they can be trained into a multitude of different positions, so why not explore and see what style will suit your home?

 So, there you have it!
 You should now be an expert at all things bonsai!
-Here at Gardeners Dream, we provide a select range of house plants including indoor bonsais that make the perfect in house ornament.
+Here at Gardeners Dream, we provide a select range of house plants including indoor bonsais that make the perfect in-house ornament.
 Be sure to be attentive and care for your bonsai to make the most out of your newly bought tree.